Earliest Written Reference

 His name appears here in the Chartulary as John ‘Kawe’, but we know that often names were spelt as they sounded, hence ‘Cor’ and ‘Kawe’.
 The Chartulary itself was written in the vernacular so that makes this difference in spelling even more likely.

-That Friar John appears so regularly in ink, at a time when records were not always kept, further confirms that he held an important position.
+That Brother John appears so regularly in ink, at a time when records were not always kept, further confirms that he held an important position.